RobertAndion/Discord_Music_Bot/README.md

 ```
 In this command the -m and --cpuset-cpus are optional but means that the container can use at most
 two gigabytes of RAM and cpuset 0-1 means that the container can use threads 0 and 1.
 (Limiting resources)
-All of this can be adjust to suit or removed entirely.
+All of this can be adjusted to suit or removed entirely.
 Keep --security-opt=no-new-privileges for security.

 After this you can exit the container and rename it using
 ```